SAP-samples/teched2022-DT260/exercises/ex4/README.md

 # Exercise 4: Investigate and improve your process

 In this exercise we'll learn how we can use SAP Signavio Process Intelligence drill into process details.
-We'll mark spots for improvement with teh built in Insights to collaboratively track process improvements.
+We'll mark spots for improvement with the built in Insights to collaboratively track process improvements.
 Then we'll check how to use the Process Explorer again to find potential innovations helping implement process improvements.

-## Exercise 4.1 Add a new behaviour based investigation
+## Exercise 4.1 Add a new behaviour based-investigation
 We suspect that there is some rework happening due to the fact that a Sales Order was not created properly in first place.
-So well try to disect the data further.
+So well try to further dissect the data set.

 1. To test our hypothesis we'll create a `New Chapter`
 <br>![](images/4_001.png)